svire/CoronaScrap/README.md

 This is a part of the data scraping project on Corona virus news and stats worlwide.
 Project goal was to collect data daily about Corona Virus cases and informations from different sources ( mostly websites / newspapers) in order to show its impact on economy, stock markets, unemployment (labour services), prices of oil, food price index etc.

 In this small application/script, data is scraped, collected, filtered and stored in local database.
 After that program will tell the user (Text-to-Speech) daily update in new cases worldwide.
-This part of application is written in Python and 4 libraries.
+This part of application is written in Python.

 ### Libraries:
 * BeautifulSoup